Aspen Opera Theater and VocalARTS

 LIVE AUDITION REQUIREMENTS

 Applicants being considered for a Fleming Artist fellowship will be invited to audition live.
 Live audition repertoire does not have to be the same as the recorded audition.
-Singers will be asked to submit their audition list when they sign up for a live audition time and are not required to bring a printed audition list, a head shot, or a resume to the audition.
+Singers will be asked to submit their audition list when they sign up for a live audition time and are not required to bring a printed audition list, a headshot, or a resume to the audition.

 Singers will be allowed to choose their first piece and may be asked to sing additional pieces by the audition panel.